Biebar/dog/README.md

 If you want to get better at coding in C or PHP, you might want to take a look at `dog.c`.
 The code is concise and self-documented.
 The "single source of truth" paradigm is implemented by putting the entire code in the function `main`.

 Since all of the files contents are stored in memory, memory leaks are a real issue.
 To avoid this, the best practice is to not allocate any memory.
 Since `dog.c` only uses 5 variables, the spatial complexity is O(1).
-Moreover, there are no control structures.
+Moreover, there are no control structuresi.
 Since there are no `while` or `for`, the time complexity is also O(1).

 One of the main advantages of writing a program in C is the use of pointers. 'dog.c' make full use of this, and most variables are pointers.
 Some are even a 'struct' of two pointers.
 The only regretable exception is `argc` which does not conform to C's best practices.